What to Wear in Doha, Qatar: An Illustrated Guide

 Likewise, protect your eyes from harmful, UV rays.

 And your skin!
-I would wear at least SPF 30+ on your face and body – here’s a natural sunscreen that I like a lot.
+I would wear at least SPF 30+ on your face and body.
 Look for a BB cream that has UV protection for an extra bit of coverage.

 A note on swimmers – you can wear whatever you want in private beaches and hotel pools (and at beaches outside of the city, where there is no one else about), but the one public beach in the city (within Katara Cultural Village) has the same rules regarding covering up.